djeada/Bash-Scripts/README.md

 ```

 <h1>Formatting</h1>

-To keep formatting consistent use <a href="https://github.com/lovesegfault/beautysh">beautysh</a>.
+<a href="https://github.com/lovesegfault/beautysh">Beautysh</a> is a great way to keep your formatting consistent.

 ```bash
 beautysh **/*.sh